 Native Americans and Tribal Populations

-Native American and tribal communities are especially vulnerable to substance abuse issues.
-Data from the National Survey on Drug Use and Health shows that American Indians or Alaska Natives were more likely than other racial and ethnic populations to have needed treatment for substance abuse between 2003 and 2011, including for alcohol use (14.4 versus 7.6 percent) and illicit drug use (6.5 versus 3.1 percent).
+Native American and tribal communities are especially vulnerable to substance use disorders.
+Data from the National Survey on Drug Use and Health shows that American Indians or Alaska Natives were more likely than other racial and ethnic populations to have needed treatment for substance use disorders between 2003 and 2011, including for alcohol use (14.4 versus 7.6 percent) and illicit drug use (6.5 versus 3.1 percent).

-Documentation of substance abuse, including opioid abuse and overdose, may also be underestimated if neighboring communities provide emergency medical services and do not identify “tribal” status in records.
-This lack of data impacts the ability of tribes to apply for funds to support substance abuse treatment programs and track their success in implementing these programs.
+Documentation of substance misuse, including opioid use disorder and overdose, may also be underestimated if neighboring communities provide emergency medical services and do not identify “tribal” status in records.
+This lack of data impacts the ability of tribes to apply for funds to support substance use disorder treatment programs and track their success in implementing these programs.

 There are a number of barriers to treatment in tribal communities, including limited resources, stigma, and fear of arrest.
 Tribal communities may not have naloxone available or people who are trained to administer naloxone.
 Additionally, there is a lack of education about how to help someone who is overdosing.

-One rural substance abuse treatment program serving tribal populations contracted with a native project coordinator who has existing relationships with contacts at partner tribes.
+One rural substance use disorder treatment program serving tribal populations contracted with a native project coordinator who has existing relationships with contacts at partner tribes.
 Programs have also invested in social marketing campaigns to ensure that the messages of the program are tailored to the culture of the community.

-The Western Interstate Commission for Higher Education has developed a webinar and presentation on providing substance abuse prevention and treatment services in Native American tribal communities.
-Other resources to address substance abuse include the Northwest Tribal Substance Abuse Action Plan.
+The Western Interstate Commission for Higher Education has developed a webinar and presentation on providing substance use disorder prevention and treatment services in Native American tribal communities.
+Other resources to address substance use disorders include the Northwest Tribal Substance Abuse Action Plan.

 Resources to Learn More